Your budget-friendly guide to Montréal

 Get your “Passeport” (no, that’s not a typo) to Montréal!

 As amazing access and awesome deals go, it really doesn’t get much better than the MTL Passeport.
-The “passport,” which comes in two-day and three-day versions (for only $85 and $99 respectively), gives access to no less than 29 top-tier Montréal attractions and unlimited public transportation.
-Among the hotspots granting free admission with the presentation of your MTL Passeport are Observatoire Place Ville Marie, the Ecomuseum Zoo, the McCord Museum (which is also free for kids 12 and under), the Grévin Montréal wax museum, the Botanical Garden and Insectarium, the Montréal Museum of Fine Arts and the Musée d’art contemporain (free for kids under 12 and half-price Wednesday evenings).
+The “passport,” which comes in two-day and three-day versions (for only $93 and $113 respectively), gives access to no less than 28 top-tier Montréal attractions and unlimited public transportation.
+Among the hotspots granting free admission with the presentation of your MTL Passeport are Observatoire Place Ville Marie, the Ecomuseum Zoo, the McCord Museum (which is also free for kids 12 and under), the Grévin Montréal wax museum, the Botanical Garden, the Montréal Museum of Fine Arts and the Musée d’art contemporain (free for kids under 12 and half-price Wednesday evenings).
 And speaking of art, if self-guided tours of public art are more to your liking, then Art Public Montréal seriously has you covered with tons of fascinating, thematic walking tours of varying durations in many of the city’s most dynamic neighbourhoods.

 Jamie O’Meara, blogger